emory-ducote/emory-ducote.github.io/projects/futbot.md

 ### Move-to-Kicking-Pose

-We implemented a go-to-goal behavior to move the robot to its desired kicking pose (xd, yd, θd), using a PID controller for velocity and a proportional controller for steering.
+We implemented a go-to-goal behavior to move the robot to its desired kicking pose - $x_d$, $y_d$, $θ_d$, using a PID controller for velocity and a proportional controller for steering.
 Destination coordinates were computed from the angle and distance between the goal and ball, accounting for ball diameter and kicking distance.
 Once within a threshold, the robot rotated to align with both ball and goal.

 <div style="text-align:center; margin: 1.5rem 0;">
 	<img src="../images/gotogoal.png" alt="Go To Goal Goal" style="width: 40%;" />